These things aren’t covered much on the media, but they are definitely a necessity and should no go overlooked for any van life traveler.

 2. EACH COMMUNITY HAS A DIFFERENT CULTURE

-After traveling through many cities and states, understanding that each area has it’s own culture.
+After traveling through many cities and states, I have come to understand that each area has its own culture.

-Think of the different culture between say Seattle, Washington vs. Salt Lake City, Utah.
-I’ts a completely different culture, right?
+Think of the different cultures between, say, Seattle, Washington, vs. Salt Lake City, Utah.
+It’s a completely different culture, right?

-Whelp, just know that our respects and understandings have to shift as well.
+Whelp, just know that our respect and understanding have to shift as well.
 Each culture has different rules, regulations, traditions, and even language lingo.

 So, keeping an open and curious mind vs a judgmental one will allow us to understand and see others better.

-There is a lot of hype right now about van life full time, but I want to go ahead and release that pressure.
+There is a lot of hype right now about full-time van life, but I want to go ahead and release that pressure.
 Trying out van life part-time or maybe a couple of weekends a month is just as fun and fabulous.

-Sometimes it can be hard to make that first step or even the commitment of full time.
+Sometimes it can be hard to make that first step or even the commitment to full-time.

 5. HAVE A BASIC UNDERSTANDING OF YOUR BIOLOGICAL NEEDS